annaesvensson/yellow-publish/README.md

 [Start with an experimental extension](https://github.com/schulle4u/yellow-helloworld).
 It's best to have a look at the source code of some extensions in your `system/extensions` folder.
 Make yourself familiar with our coding and documentation standards.
 Then you can dive into any extension and find a well-known structure in which you can quickly find your way around.
 For sophisticated extensions there's an [API for developers](https://datenstrom.se/yellow/help/api-for-developers).
 Typically an extension consists of the code and additional files.
 The [extension settings](#settings) are stored in file `extension.ini`.
 The extension settings contain information about all files that need to be installed.
 Did you make an extension?
 Create a repository and upload your files to GitHub.

+## How to announce an extension

+Tell others about your extension and [make an announcement](https://github.com/datenstrom/yellow/discussions/categories/see-what-s-new?discussions_q=sort%3Adate_created+category%3A%22See+what%27s+new%22).
+This is a great way to get feedback, to experiment with features and improve your extension.
+Most extensions start as experimental.
+Over time you will get a better understanding of what people need.
+Take the time to review your extension from the perspective of the user.
+Imagine what the user wants to do and what would make life easier.
+Focus on people and their everyday lives.
+Not on technical details and lots of features.

 If you want others to discover your extension, add the topic [datenstrom-yellow](https://github.com/topics/datenstrom-yellow) to your repository.

 ## How to publish an extension

 You can publish your extension at the [command line](https://github.com/annaesvensson/yellow-core).
 Increase the version number in your source code.
 You can choose between different [status values](#settings-status), to control how to make your extension available.
 Make sure you have completed the [self-review checklist](self-review-checklist.md) before making your extension available to everyone.
 Are you ready to publish your extension?
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php publish all`.
 You can optionally add the name of a folder.
 This will update the necessary files.
 Upload your changes to GitHub and create a pull request for the repository `datenstrom/yellow`.

-If you want to mention other developers/designers/translators, add [co-authors](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) to the commit message.
+If you want to mention developers/designers/translators, add [co-authors](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) to the commit message.

 ## Examples